blues/app-accelerators/52-vfd-pump-predictive-maintenance/README.md

 **Notehub responsibilities.** [Notehub](https://notehub.io) ingests events over the Internet, stores every event, and applies project-level [routes](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub).
 Per-fleet [environment variables](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) are how a single firmware image services multiple plants whose VFDs are from different vendors and live at different register addresses — see [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) for how to organize them.

 **Routing to the cloud (high level).** Notehub supports HTTP, MQTT, AWS, Azure, GCP, Snowflake, and several other destinations; route setup is project-specific.
 See the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) — this project ships no specific downstream endpoint.

+## 2.5 Quickstart

+**What you'll have when done:** An OPTA + Notecard assembly mounted in a pump panel, reading six telemetry registers from the VFD once per minute, reporting hourly summaries to [Notehub](https://notehub.io), and emitting immediate alerts when four anomaly rules trigger.

+**Minimum steps** (60–90 minutes, assuming site access and a calibrated VFD):
+1. Install Arduino core + libraries (`Arduino Mbed OS Opta Boards`, `note-arduino`, `ArduinoModbus`, `ArduinoRS485`) via Library Manager.
+2. Set `PRODUCT_UID` in the firmware; compile and flash via `arduino-cli` (see [Build and Flash](#build-and-flash) below).
+3. On Notehub: create project, claim Notecard, create one fleet, set `modbus_slave_id` and `modbus_baud` to match your VFD's configuration.
+4. Wire OPTA RS-485 to VFD Modbus port; confirm 120 Ω termination at each end of the bus.
+5. Power up and monitor Notehub's in-browser terminal: `card.status` should report healthy; first `vfd_summary.qo` Note appears within ~60 s.

 ## 3. Build and Flash